 ACKNOWLEDGMENTS

-We thank the anonymous reviewers for their valuable feedback throughout the review process, as well as Christian Mouchet for his artifact review.
 This research was partially funded by the HPI Research School on Data Science and Engineering.
 It was also supported by the German Federal Ministry of Education and Research (BMBF) through funding of the ATLAS project under reference number 16KISA037.